 Good and bad reasons

-Good reasons for a default include illness, marriage breakdown, being overseas or a dispute with your utility provider.
+Good reasons for default include illness, marriage breakdown, being overseas or a dispute with your utility provider.

-Bad reasons for a default include an unwillingness to pay, loss of job, bad money management and spite.
+Bad reasons for default include an unwillingness to pay, loss of job, bad money management and spite.

 Evidence is everything